 Craft payloads that are likely to trigger SQL injection vulnerabilities:

-• Basic Payloads: Start with simple SQL injection payloads such as ' OR '1'='1 or admin' -- to test how the application handles basic SQL injection attempts.
+- Basic Payloads: Start with simple SQL injection payloads such as

-• Edge Cases: Create payloads that involve nested queries, union queries, or unusual SQL syntax to test how the application handles complex scenarios.
+to test for advanced SQL injection scenarios.
+Include payloads that test for different SQL databases and query structures. - Edge Cases: Create payloads that involve nested queries, union queries, or unusual SQL syntax to test how the application handles complex scenarios.

 4. Automate Fuzzing